term7/02_SpoofMAC/README.md

 # SpoofMAC-Installer for OS X

 This installation script is targeted to users who wish to make informed decisions and who want to improve their privacy and security on a Mac.
-We want everybody to be able to able to do this installation, which is why this script is meant to be educative and a source of learning - even for users who have never used the command line (Terminal.app) before.
+We want everybody to be able to able to do this installation, which is why this script is meant to be educative and a source of learning - especially for users who have never used the command line (Terminal.app) before.

 SpoofMAC is a Python script written by feross: